Paul Smith, Director & ConductorAudition Here View Gallery Upcoming Performances

 - Baroque Plucked strings – Lute, Theorbo

-All instruments must be comfortable and proficient in tuning their instruments by themselves.
+All students must be comfortable and proficient in tuning their instruments by themselves.

 Rehearsals for Pizzicato Players will be on Wednesdays every other week from 6:30 to 8:30 p.m. in Center City Philadelphia at St. Patrick Church Hall, 240 S. 20th Street.

 - All players are required to play their choice of a solo or two contrasting etudes.
-In addition, each player must perform scales in 2-3 octaves, arpeggios, and demonstrate sight-reading fundamentals
+In addition, each player must demonstrate scales, major and minor chord shapes, and sight-reading fundamentals.